David Chaum: Anonymous communication

 In 1981, Chaum proposed the idea of an anonymous communication network in a paper.

 His proposal, called mix networks, allows a group of senders to submit an encryption of a message and its recipient to a server.
 Once the server has a batch of messages, it will reorder and obfuscate the messages so that only this server knows which message came from which sender.
 The batch is then forwarded to another server who does the same process.
 Eventually, the messages reach the final server where they are fully decrypted and delivered to the recipient.
 A mechanism to allow return messages is also proposed.
 Mix networks are the basis of some remailers and are the conceptual ancestor to modern anonymous web browsing tools like Tor (based on onion routing).
 Chaum has advocated that every router be made, effectively, a Tor node.

 In 1988, Chaum introduced a different type of anonymous communication system called a DC-Net, which is a solution to his proposed Dining Cryptographers Problem.
 DC-Nets is the basis of the software tool Dissent.

 In 2017, Chaum published a description of a new variety of mix network.
-A real-world implementation of this network, called cMix, later became the data transmission layer for the instant messaging platform xx messenger.
+A real-world implementation of this network, called cMix and running on the xx network, later became the data transmission layer for the instant messaging platform xx messenger.